-In Minnesota, a person arrested on a police officer’s suspicion of DWI has the legal right to consult a lawyer prior to responding to a request by police to consent to chemical testing.
+The DWI jail call: In Minnesota, a person arrested on suspicion of DWI has the legal right to consult a lawyer prior to a police request to consent to chemical testing.

-A problem often arises due to the fact that most of these situations happen in the late night or early morning hours when most people – and most lawyers – are asleep.
+But these situations happen in the hours when most people – and most lawyers – are asleep.

-Most people who find themselves in this unwelcome circumstance never believed they would be, and may not know a criminal lawyer or DWI defense lawyer to call.
+Most people who find themselves in this unwelcome circumstance never believed they would be.
+And they may not know a criminal lawyer or DWI defense lawyer to call.

-Sometimes they call any Minnesota lawyer they can think of, even though they might not be a criminal lawyer, or DWI defense attorney.
-This article is intended to help that lawyer.
+Sometimes they call any Minnesota lawyer they can think of, even though not a criminal lawyer, or DWI defense attorney.
+This article is help for that lawyer.

-If possible, refer the caller to a DWI defense attorney to call.
+If possible, refer the DWI jail call to a DWI defense attorney.
 If that does not work, they should call you back.
 Here are some basics for the Minnesota lawyer who does not regularly practice DWI defense.

-Understand that the purpose of the phone consultation is to help the caller navigate the legal threats presented by the most lengthy and complex set of criminal laws – the DWI laws in Minnesota Statutes Chapter 169A.
+The phone consultation should help the caller navigate the legal threats presented.
+But the most lengthy and complex set of criminal laws in Minnesota are the DWI laws, Minnesota Statutes Chapter 169A.

 Here is a list: